 Body comparison: Canon 77D vs Sony RX10 IV

-The physical size and weight of the Canon 77D and the Sony RX10 IV are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon 77D and the Sony RX10 IV.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 77D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat smaller (5 percent) than the Canon 77D.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.